metio/terraform-provider-k8s/docs/data-sources/scheduling_koordinator_sh_pod_migration_job_v1alpha1_manifest.md

 Optional:

-- `preemption_options` (Map of String) PreemptionOption decides whether to preempt other Pods.
-The preemption is safe and reserves resources for preempted Pods.
+- `preemption_options` (Map of String) PreemptionOption decides whether to preempt other Pods.The preemption is safe and reserves resources for preempted Pods.
-- `reservation_ref` (Attributes) ReservationRef if specified, PodMigrationJob will check if the status of Reservation is available.
-ReservationRef if not specified, PodMigrationJob controller will create Reservation by Template, and update the ReservationRef to reference the Reservation (see [below for nested schema](#nestedatt--spec--reservation_options--reservation_ref))
+- `reservation_ref` (Attributes) ReservationRef if specified, PodMigrationJob will check if the status of Reservation is available.ReservationRef if not specified, PodMigrationJob controller will create Reservation by Template,and update the ReservationRef to reference the Reservation (see [below for nested schema](#nestedatt--spec--reservation_options--reservation_ref))
 - `template` (Map of String) Template is the object that describes the Reservation that will be created if not specified ReservationRef

 <a id="nestedatt--spec--reservation_options--reservation_ref"></a>